hubertsui/better-etling/README.md

 ## Create Azure Storage Account and File Share

-1. Open the Shell in Azure Portal
+1. Open the **Shell** in the Azure Portal.

    ![](images/deploy-01.png)

-2. Execute the commands below to choose subscription.
+2. Execute the command below to choose your subscription.

    ```powershell
    az account set --subscription SELECTED_SUBSCRIPTION_ID
    ```

-3. Execute the commands below which creates a new resource group.
+3. Execute the commands below to create a new resource group.

-   > Note: Change the placeholder `[RESOURCE_GROUP_NAME]` to a new resource group to be created.
+   > **Note:** Change the placeholder `[RESOURCE_GROUP_NAME]` to the name for the new resource group you will create.

    ```powershell
    ACI_PERS_RESOURCE_GROUP=[RESOURCE_GROUP_NAME]